 Top-60 on tour for par-5 scoring average

 All four of the par-5s measure under 575-yards.
 They are short by modern standards and can all be reached in two shots, although there is an element of risk.
 Ten of the last thirteen winners ranked inside the top-60 on tour for par-5 scoring average.

 Top-60 on tour for approaches over 200-yards

 With the par-5s reachable in two, those with an excellent long game have thrived.
-Nine of the last eleven winners ranked inside the top-60 on tour for approach accuracy from 200+ yards.
-The average rank during this period was 41st on tour.
+Ten of the last thirteen winners ranked inside the top-60 on tour for approach accuracy from 200+ yards.

 Players that fit all four trends: